bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 #### Polling

-By default, the initialize process starts polling right away the latest evaluations from the Bucketeer server in the background using the interval `pollingInterval` configuration.
+By default, initializing the client starts polling the Bucketeer server for the latest evaluations in the background, using the interval set by `pollingInterval`.
 JavaScript SDK **does not support** Background fetch.

 Polling also runs as a fallback when [real-time updates](#real-time-updates-with-streaming) are enabled but the real-time connection isn't available.